Does it really make a difference in how you start an email? Email has virtually replaced all traditional mail as the preferred form of communication.

 - Mondays, Tuesdays, and Wednesdays are the days of the week with the most email opens.

 - Over 66% of emails in the United States are opened on mobile devices.
 This suggests that shorter emails might be better than longer ones.

 - The first email system was developed in 1971.

 So, there you have it on emails.
-I hope you enjoyed.
+I hope you enjoyed it.

 Tim Moodie has been a Freelance Writer for over 30 years.
-He spent many years writing funny greeting cards, print and broadcast commercials, articles, and of course, writing emails.
+He spent many years writing funny greeting cards, printing and broadcasting commercials, and articles, and of course, writing emails.
 Mike is the editor of Greeting Card Poet.

 You’re on the How to Start an Email page.